grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 ### Rectangle

 The rectangle element lets you add a basic rectangle to the canvas.
-Rectangle elements support displaying text (both fixed and field data) as well as can change background color based on data thresholds.
+A rectangle element can display text (both fixed and field data) and its background color can be changed based on data thresholds.

 ### Icon